michaelgrosner/tribeca/README.md

 To upgrade anytime just run `make reinstall`.

-### After Manual Installation
+### Configuration After Manual Installation

-See [configuration](#configuration) section while setting up the configuration options in your new config file `K.sh`.
+See [etc/K.sh.dist](https://github.com/ctubio/Krypto-trading-bot/blob/master/etc/K.sh.dist) file or better your own copy located at `./K.sh`.

+It just contains a few variables with examples.
+The very end of the file contains the code that starts the bot.

-Once the config file is ready, you can start the bot:
+Once your config file is ready, you can start the bot:
 ```
  $ ./K.sh
 ```